mattmakai/fullstackpython.com/content/pages/04-web-development/64-turbogears.markdown

 In Object Dispatch a root controller object is traversed while resolving the URL.
-Each part of the url path is mapped to a property of the controller (Which might point to a sub controller) until a final collable action is encountered.
+Each part of the url path is mapped to a property of the controller (Which might point to a sub controller) until a final callable action is encountered.

 This leads to a very natural mapping between URLs and the code serving them, allowing people with minimal knowledge of a project